 Mary Wittenberg, president of the New York Road Runners, reacts after speaking with a family whose house was heavily damaged during Superstorm Sandy, in the Staten Island borough New York, Sunday, Nov.
 4, 2012.
 With the cancellation of the New York Marathon, hundreds of runners, wearing their marathon shirts and backpacks full of supplies, took the ferry to hard-hit Staten Island and ran to hard-hit neighborhoods to help.
 (AP Photo/Craig Ruttle)

-(AP) ?
+NEW YORK (AP) ?
 Their race was called off, but marathoners were still on the move in New York on Sunday.

 Hundreds of runners wearing marathon shirts and backpacks full of supplies took the ferry to hard-hit Staten Island and ran to stricken neighborhoods to help.
 Thousands of others poured into Central Park to put in 26.2 miles after the last-minute cancellation of the world's largest marathon because of Superstorm Sandy.